CS262-TeamD/Documents/README.md

 - Several users should be able to use the app at the same time.
 - Communicating with the server shouldn't take more than 5 seconds.

-# Where We Are & Where We're Headed
+# Where We Ended Up
-Our current prototype (at the end of Sprint 5) implements a login screen, which proceeds to the checklist landing page, and the ability to attach comments to rooms.
+Our current prototype (at the end of the semester) implements a login screen, which proceeds to the checklist landing page, and the ability to attach comments to rooms.
 There is a checklist organized by room subheading.
 The menu on top can navigate to a search tab, allowing the user to search other employees.
-It also includes an About page with an unrevised version of our vision statement and our team members' names.
+It also includes an About page with a version of our vision statement and our team members' names.
 A separate page is loaded if a user logs in with supervisor credentials.
-This screen allows the users to delegate cleaning tasks to employees.
+This screen allows the users to delegate cleaning tasks to employees and add comments.
 Our app has also been linked to our database, rather than displaying hard-coded values.

-As far as next steps go, we plan on implementing the issues that arose during user testing.
-Our test users made several suggestions, some of which we will implement.
-Most generally, that includes updating the UI to be even more straightforward and easy to use.
-The interaction with the database will also need to become more robust, with some of the bugs worked out.